 A Simplified Model of Consciousness Stages

-You’ll likely recognize these patterns in yourself and others.
-Pinpointing where you are can illuminate your core motivations.
+You’ll recognize these patterns in yourself and others.
+Pinpointing where you are can illuminate core motivations and practical next steps.

-• The Survival Stage: Energy is focused on safety, security, and meeting immediate needs.
-Decisions are practical and grounded in the here and now.
-This is the foundation.
+- The Survival Stage: Energy focuses on safety, security, and meeting immediate needs.
+Decisions are practical and present-focused.

-• The Conformity Stage: Belonging matters most.
-Identity forms through adopting the values and rules of family, culture, or community.
+- The Conformity Stage: Belonging matters most.
+Identity forms through adopting family, cultural, or community values.

-• The Achiever Stage: Ambition and personal success drive choices.
-The focus is on achievement, competence, and leaving a mark on the world.
+- The Achiever Stage: Ambition and personal success drive choices.
+The focus is on achievement, competence, and recognition.

-• The Integrated Stage: Perspective widens to include connection and contribution.
-The focus shifts from “me” to “we,” and purpose centers on service and meaning.
+- The Integrated Stage: Perspective widens to include connection and contribution.
+Purpose centers on service and meaning.

 These stages aren’t a rigid ladder.
-Life can move us back and forth as circumstances change.
-For another perspective on spiritual development stages, see this overview: https://lifepurposeapp.com/blog/spiritual-development-stages.
+Life can move us back and forth depending on circumstances.
+For another perspective on spiritual development stages, see: https://lifepurposeapp.com/blog/spiritual-development-stages.

 This journey from a self-centered to a world-centered viewpoint is the essence of expanding consciousness.